JohannesLorenz/minimal/README.txt

 2 Why using minimal?
 ::::::::::::::::::::

-The author loved lmms, but still found many things unpractical. minimal fixes some of those:
+The author liked lmms, but still found many things unpractical. minimal fixes some of those:

  * The use of windows VSTs in lmms makes many shared files useless for linux